 Cooling-off period for buying a used car

 When you buy a used car from a licensed motor dealer, you’re entitled to a cooling-off period of 1 business day.
-You can cancel the contract during the cooling-off period without large penalties.
+This means, if you change your mind, you have 1 business day to cancel the contract during the cooling-off period without large penalties.

 A licensed motor dealer cannot refuse to grant you a cooling-off period.

 There is no cooling-off period for new vehicles.

 After you sign the contract, the cooling-off period will end either:

 - on the dealer’s next business day at 5pm